 Components of Social Learning Theory

 The observational learning process is the cornerstone of Bandura’s model of learning.
-While this might immediately call to mind direct observation, you don’t necessarily have to actually witness an action being performed in order to learn through observation.
+While this might immediately call to mind direct observation, you don’t necessarily have to actually witness an action being performed to learn through observation.

 There are three primary types of observational modeling situations: